-We also acknowledge the need to provide pay equity and equal opportunity for promotion and development to retain and advance diverse talent and create opportunities for all employees to reach their full potential.
+We also acknowledge the need to provide equal opportunity for promotion and development to help retain and advance top talent and support our employees in their pursuit of a meaningful career.

 Our Priorities